Industries

 Electrical/Electronics

 The Electrical and Electronics industry includes everything from power generation to microelectronics.
 It needs materials that conduct electricity well, resist wear, and protect sensitive parts to help them last longer and work better.
-Zinc is important here because it conducts electricity well and protects against corrosion in certain uses.

 Renewable Energy